thephpleague/tactician-bernard/README.md

 ## Contributing

-Contributing information can be found on [the main Tactician repo](https://github.com/thephpleague/tactician#contributing).
+Contributing information can be found in [the main Tactician repo](https://github.com/thephpleague/tactician#contributing).

 ## Security

-Disclosure information can be found on [the main Tactician repo](https://github.com/thephpleague/tactician#security).
+Disclosure information can be found in [the main Tactician repo](https://github.com/thephpleague/tactician#security).

 ## Credits